Updated: September 24, 2018

 With themes of art and globetrotting, this hotel is known for its over-the-top décor, like the glittering banyan tree, life-sized elephant relief, and giant rhino sculpture that serves as the reception desk (all three in gold).
 The walls of these mid-century converted shophouses are decorated with original artwork, all of it unique and some of it controversial.
 This hotel is unique for its artist-in-residence program, where visiting artists and performers create one-of-a-kind works and talk with guests about the creative process.
 Hotel Vagabond sits at the edge of Little India for fab dining and temples, near the Rochor Canal and Kampong Glam neighborhood, a traditionally Malay enclave.
 Hotel phone: +65 6291 6677

-The best neighborhoods for visitors in Singapore are:
+The best areas in Singapore for visitors

 - Chinatown: Under British rule, this was the area where most Chinese immigrants lived.
 Many building here are heritage sites, and feature mixed local and Victorian architecture.
 Famed for street food, bars, shops, temples, and mosques.